Outbound calling integration guideFollow

 Local & Long Distance: +19192971000

-Bandwidth requires that all SIP and audio be delivered via UDP, in packets no larger than 1350 bytes.
-TCP is not supported.
+Bandwidth requires that all SIP and audio be delivered via the User Datagram Protocol (UDP), in packets no larger than 1350 bytes.
+Transmission Control Protocol (TCP) isn't currently supported.

 The following codecs are supported by Bandwidth: